MonihaPS/AI-Research-Logs/Transformers_arc/Readme.md

 If Self-Attention is the brain of the Transformer, Residual Connections and Layer Normalization are the nervous system and the skeletal structure.
 Without them, a 6-layer (or 175-billion parameter) model would be mathematically impossible to train.

 ### Residual Connections: The "Highway" for Gradients
 In deep neural networks, we face the Vanishing Gradient Problem.
-As we backpropagate through many layers, the gradient is multiplied repeatedly.
-If these values are even slightly less than 1, they shrink exponentially until the early layers of the model "stop learning."
+As we backpropagate through many layers, the gradient (the signal used to update weights) is multiplied repeatedly.
+If these values are even slightly less than 1, they shrink exponentially until the early layers of the model "stop learning" because their updates become effectively zero.

-The Transformer solves this using **Residual (or Skip) Connections**.
+The Transformer solves this using **Residual (or Skip) Connections**, originally popularized by ResNet.
 For any sub-layer $f(x)$ (like Attention or FFN), the output is actually:
 $$Output = x + f(x)$$

 <p align="center">